muneebwanee/Tutorials/How-To-Install-Kali-Linux -as-a-Portable-Live-USB-for-Pen-Testing-&-Hacking-on-Any-Computer.md

+#How To Install Kali Linux as a Portable Live USB for Pen-Testing & Hacking on Any Computer

 Kali Linux is the go-to Linux distribution for penetration testing and ethical hacking.
 Still, it's not recommended for day-to-day use, such as responding to emails, playing games, or checking Facebook.
 That's why it's better to run your Kali Linux system from a bootable USB drive.

 The hacker-friendly Debian-based distro did receive a major update by Offensive Security in late-2019 that changed the default desktop environment from the heavyweight Gnome to a more lightweight Xfce, making Kali more snappy and responsive overall.
 But we still can't recommend it as your daily driver unless you hack 24 hours a day, 7 days a week.